 If you are using the Medic Mind Question Bank, you’ll be able to try out the flagging function, UCAT Calculator, UCATSEN and other realistic timing features.
 The official UCAT bank also has this, as do other question banks such as Medify (although these other banks often vary significantly in how realistic they are!).

 Don’t neglect UCAT theory.

 UCAT Questions are invaluable, yes, but without proper theory you really are limiting yourself.
-I improved initially by just doing 100 UKCAT UCAT questions per day on Medify.
+I improved initially by just doing 100 UKCAT UCAT questions per day.
 But I soon stagnated.

 Working with my tutor and reading around, I started to actually break down my technique.
 Step by step.
 For example, for Verbal Reasoning statement questions, do you look at the statements in a random order and always run out of time?

 Well you are wasting your time!
 You can look at certain factors such as ‘Extreme Language’ to make your life 100x easier (see my free Youtube Tutorials below)